Fully automated relocalization of samples between different microscopy systems

-Fluorescence-based microscopy techniques have been used since the 1970s.
-From wide field microscopy with low resolution and high throughput to super high-resolution microscopy with very low throughput – there is a wide range of systems available on the market.
-Although the individual microscopy systems have become increasingly automated in recent years, the transfer of samples between the various systems proves to be difficult.
-This means they can only be transferred in a specific way and usually only manually.
+From widefield microscopy with low resolution at high throughput to super-resolution microscopy at very low throughput – there is a wide range of systems available on the market.
+Despite the fact that all types of microscopy systems have become increasingly automated in recent years, the transfer of samples between the various systems proves to be difficult or can only be performed manually.

 In basic biological and medical research as well as in the pharmaceutical industry, there is a great need to combine the advantages of different microscopy systems.